MiamiOH-CSE274/Portfolio/README.md

 vs. the time it takes to rearrange addresses in the linked list) being equal for both data structures, I must admit Linked List was the superior structure to use here, and I assumed incorrectly about the benefits of array-based structures for this application.
 And no arrangement of data in my opinion would change this if all it is doing is changing the order of cards in a deck.

+* For Zeitgeist the obvious solution to a ranked dictionary problem is an array-based hash table which holds the words, keys, and a reference to a numeric variable stored in a separate array which solely keeps track of rank (how many times each word appears).
+Under double hashing, add() takes
+O(s+1) where s is the length of the word (in letters) we must hash before actually going into the hash table.
+Now, add may take n (length of the backing array) secondary hashes, which are each O(s) time and change for mathematical calculations.
+So, this method could in fact take O(s*n) time.
+With high probability, this is unlikely, but regardless the risk is worth mentioning.
+Searching for the word to exist has the same timing structure because it is still based on the hash function which is always O(s).

+Upon adding, if the word already exists in the hash table, find() again takes O(s) and again possible O(s*n) time, and then modifying the number of occurences is a O(1) function, because even if the rank necessarily changes, it can only change by one place at a time.
+A single comparison and a single swap are all that would take place.

+One could theoretically store the words themselves in a Binary Search Tree using the characters in words as the key.
+Aardvark < Abash < Accelerate
+If one can keep the tree balanced (which is its own separate juggling act in terms of time), the times for add() keyExists() and find() become O(lg(n)) time, but if a near perfectly balanced tree is impossible to achieve, then the times all average toward O(n) time.
+Given the distribution of words in the English dictionary, perfect balance is not obviously (to me anyway) possible, but one could get close.
+There's no reason to store rank in anything except an array due to constant access time and simple storage, but nevertheless, one could use a DLList to do it.
+Adding more and more word as well as ranks would make the structure steadily more expensive and time consuming, even though swaps would essentially still be O(1) time.